Borderline Personality Disorder Manipulation: Signs and How to Respond

 - Making others feel needed so they won't leave.

 These actions are often done without thinking and come from distress.
-Seeing them as coping methods instead of harmful acts can change how you react.
+Seeing them as disordered coping skills instead of harmful acts can change how you react.

 Myths About Manipulative Actions

-Many people misunderstand manipulation in borderline personality disorder.
+Many people misunderstand manipulation borderline personality disorder.
 They might think people with BPD are just seeking attention or trying to control others.
-But these actions often come from emotional pain and fear of being left.
-Research shows manipulation isn’t a key sign of BPD.
-Instead, it shows their struggle with emotions and fear.
+But these actions often come from emotional pain and fear of abandonment.
+Research shows manipulation isn't a key BPD symptom.
+Instead, it shows their struggle with emotional dysregulation and intense fear.

 Wrong ideas can lead to unfair views.
 For example: